GL-Li/vimwiki/Linux.md

 **System cron directories** are in `/etc`.
 All executable scripts in each directory runs as shown in names like `cron.daily`, `cron.hourly`, `cron.weekly` and `cron.monthly`.
 The exact time can be found in file `/etc/crontab`.

-- no dot "." in script names
+- no dot include dot `.` in script names

 **Custom cron directories** are easy to create.
 Follow steps below to create a folder in home directory to hold scripts that run at 2am each day